Jennifer F., Training Manager – Mechanicsburg, PA

 I actually started school, then made the decision to join Nestlé Purina.
 Their support of my continuing education made the choice easy for me.
 I spent many lunch breaks completing assignments or studying.
-Since completing my degree, I was promoted into my current role, Training Manager, at our Mechanicsburg factory after earning my degree.
+Since completing my degree, I was promoted into my current role, Training Manager, at our Mechanicsburg factory.
 My degree is in Organizational Behavior/Applied Psychology, which I use in my role in training and development daily.

 A lot of companies offer tuition reimbursement.
 What’s unique about our program and what level of support did it provide for you to pursue your higher education goals?

 I've participated in other company tuition programs, but ours was simple and straight forward.
 The online application was easy to complete, and being able to go back in and check on the status of the process was super nice.
 With a previous employer, I had no idea the status of my application.

 What are your primary responsibilities in your current role?
 Describe a typical day.